Debra is a Partner in our Indigenous practice group.

 Katherine is regularly asked by law faculties, professional associations and regulatory bodies, First Nations and Tribal Councils, and others to speak and teach in her field of practice.
 She served as an adjunct professor at the University of Toronto’s Faculty of Law from 2011 to 2019.
 Katherine was also a member of Ontario’s Judicial Appointments Advisory Committee from 2017 to 2020.

 Prior to joining Foglers, Katherine founded and served Indigenous clients through her own firm, Hensel Barristers, from 2011 to 2021.
-During that time, she was repeatedly acknowledged by The Canadian Legal Lexpert® Directory in its rankings.
+During that time, she was repeatedly acknowledged by The Canadian Legal Lexpert® Directory and The Best Lawyers ™ in Canada in their rankings.
 In 2021, the Globe and Mail recognized Hensel Barristers as one of the top 19 law firms in Canada practicing in the field of Aboriginal and Indigenous law.